oscar-system/book.oscar-system.org/examples_templates/specialized/decker-schmitt-invariant-theory.md

 ## Authors: Wolfram Decker, Lakshmi Ramesh and Johannes Schmitt

+This page contains the code samples from the corresponding chapter in the OSCAR book.
+You can access the full chapter [here](https://link.springer.com/chapter/10.1007/978-3-031-62127-7_12).

 ### Invariants of symmetric groups

 The invariants of the symmetric groups $S_4$ and $S_3$ serve as basic examples, see Examples 2 and 7.